intelowlproject/IntelOwl/docs/source/Contribute.md

       2. *Soft_time_limit: maximum time for the task execution
    5. *Playbook: Playbook that **must** have run to execute the visualizer

-4. To allow other people to use your configuration, that is now stored in your local database, you have to export it and create a data migration
-   1. You can use the django management command `dumpplugin` to automatically create the migration file for your new visualizer (you will find it under `api_app/visualizers_manager/migrations`).
-The script will create the following models:
-      1. VisualizerConfig
-      2. Parameter
-      3. PluginConfig
-   2. Example: `docker exec -ti intelowl_uwsgi python3 manage.py dumpplugin VisualizerConfig <new_visualizer_name>`

 #### Python class